 - Prevent Scurvy – This is a Vitamin C deficiency and the flower heads of Spilanthes acmella are used to prevent scurvy and help with digestion.

-- Anti-Malarial – Used as traditional anti microbial in Africa to prevent Malaria.
+- Anti-Malarial – Used as a traditional antimicrobial in Africa to prevent Malaria.

-- Rheumatism – Rheumatism can occurr in the elderly due to wear and tear of the joints.
+- Rheumatism – Rheumatism can occur in the elderly due to wear and tear of the joints.
 The whole Spilanthes plant can be used as a treatment for gouts and rheumatism.

 - Gastrointestinal Issues and Diseases – The roots of this plant can be chewed to treat gastrointestinal problems.

 - And More – It protects you from colds and flu.
-An extract of the leaves and the flowers has been and is still used in traditional medicine, for the flu, coughs, rabies diseases, tuberculosis, throat soreness, headaches and fever.
+An extract of the leaves and the flowers have been and is still used in traditional medicine, for the flu, coughs, rabies diseases, tuberculosis, throat soreness, headaches, and fever.

 SOME DENTAL USES

-- Local anaesthetic – Can be used as a local anesthetic, especially when it comes to your teeth or your mouth.
+- Local anesthetic – It can be used as a local anesthetic, especially when it comes to your teeth or your mouth.

-- Toothpaste – Spilanthol has been used in tooth pastes and oral rinses, to provide a lasting fresh minty flavor and it increases salivation, which improves appetite.
+- Toothpaste – Spilanthol has been used in kinds of toothpaste and oral rinses, to provide a lasting fresh minty flavor and it increases salivation, which improves appetite.

-- Anti bacterial – The ethanolic extract of Spilanthes Acmella showed antimicrobial activity against several type of resistant bacteria.
+- Antibacterial – The ethanolic extract of Spilanthes Acmella showed antimicrobial activity against several types of resistant bacteria.

 - Periodontitis – Periodontitis is an inflammation of gums.
-Chewing on the heads of the flower and also the roots, has been shown to decrease gum inflammation and has been used in the treatment of periodontitis.
+Chewing on the heads of the flower and also the roots have been shown to decrease gum inflammation and has been used in the treatment of periodontitis.

 If you are interested in reading the technical information, here is a really good resource on this herb: CLICK HERE for Detailed Research and Resources